AHA vs. Red Cross CPR Training Programs: What’s the Difference?

 There may be something to the rumor that the American Heart Association has the more challenging program, however.
-For example, the Red Cross requires a passing percentage rate of approximately 80% on its certification exams, while the American Heart Association requires a rate of 84-85%.
-Once, the Red Cross’s classes were known to be considerably longer than the American Heart Association’s, but this is no longer the case.
+The Red Cross requires a passing percentage rate of approximately 80% on its certification exams, while the American Heart Association requires a rate of 84-85%.

 As for employer acceptance, both organizations are widely accepted throughout the country.
 The American Heart Association’s CPR certification is sometimes said to be more widely known and accepted, but there are plenty of exceptions to this rule.